MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

 .. math:: f_2(z) = \frac{1}{2} \left[ 1 + \sin \left(\pi \frac{z}{D} - \frac{\pi}{2} \right) \right]

-where :math:`D = (c / f) |{\bf S}|` is a depth scale, with :math:`f` the Coriolis parameter and :math:`c=2` m/s (corresponding to the first baroclinic wave speed, so that :math:`c/f` is the Rossby radius).
+where :math:`D = (c / f) |{\bf S}|` is a depth scale, with :math:`f` the Coriolis parameter and :math:`c=2` m/s (corresponding to the first baroclinic wave speed, so that :math:`c/f` is the Rossby radius, with minimum of 15 km and maximum of 100 km).
 This tapering that varies with depth was introduced to fix some spurious interaction with the mixed-layer KPP parameterization.